MattPickard/Project_Portfolio/Fine-Tuning_Techniques_for_Digit_Recognition/README.md

 Low-Rank Adaptation (LoRA) is a fine-tuning technique that introduces small, trainable low-rank matrices (A and B) which are then injected into the output of the original layers.
 This approach significantly reduces the number of trainable parameters compared to other fine-tuning methods while still allowing the model to adapt to new data.
 For example, by using LoRA to fine-tune the last two dense layers of this model, the number of trainable parameters compared to the other two experiments was reduced from 90,240 to 2,052, around a ~45x reduction in trainable parameters.

 Similar to the sequential fine-tuning experiment, I limited the LoRA fine-tuning to train only on the 0 digit data.
 I wanted to see the effects of catastrophic forgetting for a LoRA model, where the underlying pre-trained model parameters are never changed.
 Similar to the sequential fine-tuning experiment, I hyperparameter tuned the number of epochs and learning rate using an Optuna study maximizing for test set accuracy.
-In a real-world scenario, a separate validation set should be used, and early stopping can then be implemented using that validation set instead of hyperparameter tuning these values.
+In a real-world scenario, a separate validation set should be used, and early stopping can be implemented using the validation set.

 ### Adjustable LoRA Strength